tjmad43/MSc_Project/README.md

 # MSc_Project

 This repository is a log of my masters research project on neutrino measurements in the NOvA experiment.
+Started October 2023.

 Important files:
 - (don’t exist yet)